TRAUMATIC TOOTH INJURY CHARLOTTE NC

 It can be scary when you or your child experiences a tooth injury, like falling or being hit with an object.
 The good news is oftentimes, even teeth that have been knocked out can be saved!
-We are proud to be a top emergency dentist in Charlotte, NC, so please give us a call.
+We are proud to be a top emergency dentist Charlotte, NC, residents can trust.

 Your treatment will vary depending on what type of tooth injury you experienced.

 Sometimes an injury can push the tooth partially out of its socket.
-In this case, we or your general dentist will reposition and stabilize your tooth.
+In this case, your general dentist or we will reposition and stabilize your tooth.
 If the tooth’s pulp is healthy, no other treatment is necessary.
 If the pulp is damaged or infected, root canal treatment will be required.

 Some injuries will knock a tooth completely out of the mouth.
 This is known as an avulsion, and requires immediate treatment.
 The good news is that many times, it is possible to save a tooth, even if it’s been knocked out!